 Tephrochronology in NW Europe is not restricted to Icelandic tephras.
 Tephra deposits from the Laacher See eruption (c.
 13,000 years BP) have been used with increasing frequency as a tephrochronological marker in the context of both environmental as well as archaeological research (e.g., Blockley et al., 2007; Blockley et al., 2008; Blockley et al., 2008; Riede, 2007; Riede, 2008; Riede and Bazely, 2009).

 Present day volcanic activity can be roughly devided between large stratovolcanoes and smaller scale volcanoes such as cinder cones, maars, sheild volcanoes and lava flows.
 From a tephrochronological point of view tephra produced from stratovolcanoes and cinder cones are the most important features.
-The map of Mexico shows the location of the main stratovolcanoes in central Mexico and the areas with monogenetic cinder cone activity.
 The major stratovolcanoes in central Mexico include Nevado de Colima (4,240 metres), Volcán de Colima (3,820 metres), Nevado de Toluca (4,575 metres), Iztaccihuatl (5230 metres), Popocatépetl (5,465 metres), La Malinche and Pico de Orizabo (5,610 metres).
 For example, Volcán de Colimat is not only the most active volcano in Mexico, but also in North America (Bretón González et al., 2002; Luhr et al., 2010).
-The Michoacán-Guanajuato Volcanic Field (MGVF) is dominated by extremely dense volcanic activity in the form of cinder cones and shield volcanoes, with over 900 cinder cones found in an area of 40,000 km2 (Hasenaka and Carmichael, 1985; see map).
+The Michoacán-Guanajuato Volcanic Field (MGVF) is dominated by extremely dense volcanic activity in the form of cinder cones and shield volcanoes, with over 900 cinder cones found in an area of 40,000 km2 (Hasenaka and Carmichael, 1985).
 The two youngest cinder cones are Jorullo (AD 1759-1774) and Parícutin (AD 1943-1952).
-The Chichinautzin monogenetic field (see map) is another area of dense monogenetic activity with about 50 cinder cones produced in the last 50,000 years.
+The Chichinautzin monogenetic field is another area of dense monogenetic activity with about 50 cinder cones produced in the last 50,000 years.

 Whilst many studies of volcanic deposits in Mexico have occurred close to the source volcano (e.g. Luhr et al., 2010), more distal lacustrine-based tephrochronological records have been established across central Mexico.
 These range from Basin of Mexico (Ortega and Newton, 1998), Upper Toluca Basin (Newton and Metcalfe, 1999) and several lake basins in Michoacán (Davies et al., 2004; Telford et al., 2004; Newton et al., 2005).